Digital Healthcare & the role of AI: The Innovation race

 - Quantitative Data Interpretation

-AI excels at processing and interpreting large volumes of quantitative data, such as monitoring vital signs or analyzing patterns in health data.
+AI excels at processing and interpreting large volumes of quantitative data, such as monitoring vital signs or analysing patterns in health data.
 Consumers may be more comfortable trusting AI with tasks that involve data analysis rather than subjective decision-making.

 - Objective Nature of Information